Dr. Anthony J.V. Obinna,

 relative.
 But those who cling to the Christian tradition respect the human being and creation as gifts of God.

+They want to bring divine principles to rule human life.
 So, if you understand this background, you can then appreciate the reaction of the

 Western Press -- which is largely secularistic, atheistic, anti-Christ, anti-God.
 And anybody trying to remind